vladmandic/chess/README.md

 ## ECO and Syzygy Databases

 - ECO chess openings database is automatically generated from [LiChess Repository](https://github.com/lichess-org/chess-openings)
+  App analyzes both opening in specific-move order, but also transforms as specific book positions have been reached
+  For example, in a sample game opening **Caro-Kann Defense: Accelerated Panov Attack**
+  after several moves transformed into position **Scandinavian Defense: Panov Transfer**
-- Syzygy endgame tablebases are provided for 4-move combination, but you can provide any variation up to massive [7-move solutions](https://syzygy-tables.info/)
+- Syzygy endgame tablebases are provided for *4-move combination*, but you can provide any variation up to massive [7-move solutions](https://syzygy-tables.info/) [16.7TB]

 <br>